jomar-liu/seng637-a5-group-5/Assignment5-ReportTemplate.md

 ## Advantages of RDC

-1. Time and cost efficient: a buggy system may enter the Reject region quickly, saving QA resources.
+1. Time and cost efficient: A buggy system may enter the Reject region quickly, saving QA resources.
 2. Highly visual and easy to understand.
-3. Customizable risk profiles: they can be adjusted to fit different types of systems' strictness.
+3. Customizable risk profiles: They can be adjusted to fit different types of systems' strictness.

 ## Disadvantages of RDC

+1. Very sensitive to early data: Some systems may be less reliable at the beginning.
+Similar to the data in this lab, the sudden burst of failures at the beginning goes towards the Reject region rapidly.
+2. Inability to predict the future.
+3. Requires exact time per failure, which may be harder to gather.

 # Comparison of Results

+Reliability Growth Testing provided a prediction of the SUT's reliability, while the RDC demonstrated whether the system was rejected or accepted at every moment.

+Therefore, it seems like they have different specializations.
+The Reliability Growth Testing focuses on the future trend of a system, while the RDC gives a real-time determination on whether the system should be rejected or accepted.

 # Discussion on Similarity and Differences of the Two Techniques